 - “The Grauballe Man“ – Another poem inspired by a bog body; this work examines the mysterious and eerie aspects of these ancient discoveries.

 - “Casualty” – A powerful poem that reflects on the Troubles in Northern Ireland, exploring themes of conflict, guilt, and responsibility.

 - “Mossbawn: Sunlight” – This poem beautifully captures a moment of childhood innocence and the transformative power of nature.

 - “Seeing Things” – The title poem of one of Heaney’s collections explores the act of perception and the power of imagination.

 - “Death of a Naturalist” is The title poem of his debut collection.

-- .“Scaffolding” – A personal choice based on the simplicity and power of it.
+- “Scaffolding” – A personal choice based on its simplicity and power of it.
 A poem about love.

 As we embark on this journey, I invite you to join us on my weekly dose of Irish, where we will analyze and share these poems individually.
 Each poem is a unique masterpiece, offering its own insights into the human experience.